Mala1180/PPS-22-satify/doc/report/4-detailed-design.md

 In this case, the _Converter_ is in charge of converting the expression in CNF form, using the Tseitin transformation.
 It is implemented through a _case class_ that extends the **Converter** trait implementing the convert method.
-Following the functional approach, the implementation is hidde inside a private object.
+Following the functional approach, the implementation is hidden inside a private object.

 QUI DIAG PACKAGE TSEITIN